 The best thing about grouping is that it helps you quickly identify relationships in your data set because it shows you which items are grouped together.
 This means that if there’s a trend between two different groups of data, then grouping will be able to show you this connection.

-Pivoting data involves taking a table and turning it on its side to show a different perspective.
+Pivoting data involves taking a data table and turning it on its side to show an aggregate perspective.

 For example, let’s say you have a list of monthly income brackets and want to see the monthly income distribution for each bracket.
-You can do this by pivoting your table from column to column.
+That is you want to see how many people fall in certain income brackets.

 In our example, we would start with one column containing all of the monthly income brackets.
-In the next column, we would add a pivot table that contains the percentages for each income bracket.
+In the next column, we would add a pivot table in excel that contains the count of people for each income bracket.

-Pivoting is very helpful in filtering out irrelevant data so you can focus on the important information.
+Pivoting is very helpful in aggregating vast amount of data so you can focus on the important information.
 If you have a huge dataset, extracting relevant information can be time-consuming without using pivots.

 If you’re looking for a way to simplify data analysis in Excel, pivoting is an effective tool!

-Data can be transposed by using the TRANSPOSE function in Excel.
-It is a very efficient way to take any data, for example:
+Data can be transposed by using the Excel TRANSPOSE function.
+It is a very efficient way to take any data, for example: lets say your data is organized horizontally like below

 This is helpful when you want to switch rows and columns or swap columns or rows with each other.